-Krista Migliore, DO, orthopedic surgeon with Kettering Health Network, recommends making exercise a family activity.
+Krista Migliore, DO, an orthopedic surgeon with Kettering Health, recommends making exercise a family activity.
 “Go for a bike ride—you can rent bikes if you don’t have one—or go to the park for a hike.
 Something that works well for my family is to go to a trail with playgrounds; kids can play at one playground, then you can walk or bike together to the next playground.”

 Some other activity recommendations for family exercise include: